Galitie/galitie/README.md

 - 🌱 I’m currently working in **React and Nextjs**

-- 👯 I’m looking to collaborate on **a useful gamified application!**

 - 👨‍💻 All of my projects are available at [on my website](https://www.Galitie.com)

 - 📫 How to reach me **gsweinfeld@gmail.com**